-We have audited the accompanying consolidated balance sheet of Nicholas Financial, Inc. and subsidiaries (the Company) as of March 31, 2019, the related consolidated statements of loss, shareholders' equity and cash flows, for the year then ended, and the related notes (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2019, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Nicholas Financial, Inc. and Subsidiaries (the Company) as of March 31, 2020 and 2019, the related consolidated statements of income (loss), shareholders' equity and cash flows, for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2020 and 2019, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.